datasci611/bios611-projects-fall-2019-ayoung31/project_1/README.md

 * When can they expect to serve larger families who naturally need more resources?

 ## What information do we have?
-Our dataset includes over 20 years of information on the food pantry and clothing closet.
+The dataset provided by Urban Ministries includes over 20 years of information on the food pantry and clothing closet.
 Specifically, we have entries for every family or individual that has ever sought assistance from this organization.
 We know the size of each family, how many pounds of food they collected in a visit, and the number of clothing items they obtained.
 Additionally, we have a date for each entry, from which we can obtain information such as the day of the week.